 pfSense Plus Software Configuration Details

-On the pfSense® Plus software side, there are numerous configurations added to support the VPN to the VPC.
+On the pfSense Plus software side, the wizard adds several items to configure the VPN to the VPC.

 Aliases

-First, aliases are created for use in a firewall rule.
+First, it creates aliases for use in a firewall rule.
 These aliases are intended to contain the subnets that traffic should be allowed to ingress over the IPsec tunnel.
-One alias represents the local subnets on the pfSense® Plus side and is given a name like VPC_Local_vpc_12345678 and the other represents the remote subnets on the VPC side and is given a name like VPC_Remote_vpc_12345678.
+One alias represents the local subnets on the pfSense Plus side and is given a name like VPC_Local_vpc_12345678 and the other represents the remote subnets on the VPC side and is given a name like VPC_Remote_vpc_12345678.

 Virtual IP addresses

-Next, virtual IP addresses are added on the lo0 (loopback) interface.
+Next, it adds virtual IP addresses on the lo0 (loopback) interface.
 These virtual IP addresses are the local “inside addresses” of the IPsec tunnels.
 These addresses are used as the local address for BGP communication when BGP routing is selected.
 These addresses are IPv4 link local addresses (see RFC 3297).
 AWS assigns /30 subnets out of the network 169.254.0.0/16 for this purpose.

 Note